SmileyChris/django-includecontents/tests/parity.md

 - Update test coverage numbers after significant test additions
 - Validate parity claims with actual cross-engine testing when possible

-## Current Status: ✅ FULL PARITY ACHIEVED
+## Current Status: ✅ COMPLETE PARITY

-Comprehensive test coverage has been added for both engines, and **all implementation gaps** in the Jinja extension have been resolved:
+Comprehensive test coverage has been added for both engines, and **all implementation gaps** in the Jinja extension have been resolved.

 ### ✅ Resolved Implementation Gaps in Jinja Extension